 Moreover, it was clarified that the other months' limit should be adjusted if the open interest is either significantly higher or lower than the deliverable supply.

-The said, revised ESMA's approach has been widely implemented in the subsequent Commission Delegated Regulation (EU) of 1.12.2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards for the application of position limits to commodity derivatives.
+The said revised ESMA's approach has been widely implemented in the subsequent Commission Delegated Regulation (EU) 2017/591 of 1 December 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards for the application of position limits to commodity derivatives.

 "Spot month" definition